leomao/dotfiles/README.md

 ## Git

 One can add custom settings in `~/.gitconfig.local`.
-Notice that this configuration use [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) as the pager of `git diff` and `git show`.
-If you don't want to use the zsh config, you should overwrite this setting in `~/.gitconfig.local`.
+Note that this configuration use [diff-so-fancy](https://github.com/so-fancy/diff-so-fancy) as the pager of `git diff` and `git show`.
+If you don't want to use the zsh config, you should have `diff-so-fancy` in your `PATH` or overwrite this setting in `~/.gitconfig.local`.

 ## Fontconfig